Portrayals of Alice in Wonderland: Film

 Directed and produced by Cecil Hepworth, the first film adaptation of Alice's Adventures in Wonderland debuted in Great Britain in 1903 as a silent film and in January 1904 in the United States.
 Because of its nature as a silent film, "it circulated freely throughout Europe and America."
 It starred May Clark as Alice and Hepworth's wife as the Queen of Hearts.
 The British Film Institute has restored fourteen of the original sixteen scenes.
 Two more silent film adaptations of Alice's Adventures in Wonderland were produced: one in 1910 starring Gladys Hulette, and another in 1915 with Viola Savoy as Alice.
 Ruth Gilbert starred as Alice in the first Alice film with sound (1931), followed by Charlotte Henry (1933), Carol Marsh (1948), Anne-Marie Malik (1966) and Fiona Fullerton (1972).
-Alice In Wonderland was also later Produced by Joe Roth who wanted to recreate a modern Alice In Wonderland.
+The 2010 film Alice in Wonderland was produced by Joe Roth who wanted to recreate a modern Alice in Wonderland.
 It was directed by Tim Burton.
-This version was based on Through the Looking Glass therefore Alice returning to Wonderland at the age of 19.
+This version was based on Through the Looking Glass and has Alice returning to Wonderland at the age of 19.